 You can use edit mode when using a Microsoft SharePoint site to create an ArcGIS for SharePoint map and view the map in run mode.

 See Navigate a map to learn more about product navigation tools.

 Microsoft SharePoint uses web parts to display specific content types on a page of a SharePoint site.
 Like other web parts in SharePoint, ArcGIS for SharePoint has an edit mode and a run mode.
-SharePoint users with permissions to edit the page containing an ArcGIS for SharePoint web part can add and configure the map in edit mode to define what the user sees, while users with read-only permissions can only interact with the map.
+SharePoint Contributors with permissions to edit the page containing an ArcGIS for SharePoint web part can add and configure a map in edit mode to define what is presented on that map.
+Viewers with read-only permissions can interact with a map edited by Contributors.

-Any changes made in run mode will not be saved; you can only save changes to the map when the web part is in edit mode.
-See User permissions and permission levels in SharePoint 2013 for more information on SharePoint permission levels.
+Changes that you make to a map when it is in run mode are not saved; you can only save changes to a map when the web part is in edit mode.
+See the Microsoft Sharing and permissions in the SharePoint modern experience article for more information.

-In edit mode, you define the map's configuration and save those changes as part of the web part.
-As the map author, you can also do the following:
+In edit mode, you can configure a map and save the configuration as part of the web part.
+As the map Contributor, you can also do the following:

 - Add and style layers from SharePoint or ArcGIS.

 - Set the basemap.